Homemade cat litter can be an intimidating DIY project. After all, cat litter performs a critical function in a pet owner’s life!

 In order to do this, you will need to collect newspapers, advertisements, and other papers.

-You can use the material that come to your home but you can also ask your neighbors, friends and coworkers to save them for you.
+You can use the material that comes to your home but you can also ask your neighbors, friends and coworkers to save extra for you.
 After all, the news and coupons are time-sensitive… but old papers still make good homemade cat litter!
 You can even buy newsprint paper on Amazon!

 There are additional ways to get newspapers, too.
 You can contact your local newspaper office to ask for free misprints or endrolls.
 Recycling centers may be able to help you acquire large amounts of newspaper for a small fee.